-To reduce suicide rates in our community, there has to be a holistic approach from all stakeholders involved including the community in the planning, coordination and implementation of suicide prevention activities that foster supportive social relationships, encourage effective help-seeking and positive connections to good health services available and support family harmony as well sense of purpose and control.
+Suicide is a complex issue and effects people of all ages and walks of life.
+Multiple factors are recognised as contributing to suicidal behaviour or someone being at risk of suicide.
+To reduce suicide rates in our community, there needs to be a holistic approach from all stakeholders involved in the planning, coordination and implementation of suicide prevention activities that foster supportive social relationships, encourage effective help-seeking and positive connections to good health services available and support family harmony as well a sense of purpose and control.